 So, dealing with life pressures naturally is important.

-It’s not just bad for your physical health.
-It can sabotage your confidence, quality of life, and relationships!
+This needs attention!
+Not only for your physical health, but also for your confidence, quality of life, and relationships!

-Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of living.
+Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of life.

 Dopamine for Motivation